Emergency Grant: COVID-19 / Maimonides Response Fund Policies and Procedures

 - The extent to which project activities are well planned and feasible.

-- The organization’s capability to carry out the proposed project which may be demonstrated by a proven track record.
+- The organization’s capability to carry out the proposed project may be demonstrated by a proven track record.

 - A justifiable and appropriate budget in relation to the proposed project.